 The Michaelis-Menten Equation

 Let us consider an Enzyme E is binding with a substrate S. It assumes the formation of an enzyme-substrate complex ES.
-After that, the product P is released.
+After that, product P is released.

 - The ES complex is assumed to be in fast balance with free enzyme E